yoshum/lower-bounded-proper-losses/README.md

 # Lower-bounded proper losses for weakly supervised classification

-This directory contains codes for experiments in the paper.
+This directory contains codes for experiments in the following paper: **to appear**

 ## Usage